bahp/j.artmed.2024.103008/README.md

     |- LICENSE
 ```

-### Submit a new entry
+### [submissions] Submit a new entry

-The objective is to consistently refresh this repository with fresh articles.
-If you have any suggestions,
+The aim is to consistently refresh this repository with missing and/or new articles.
+If you have
-please feel free to open an [issue](https://github.com/bahp/tldh-bbs-review/issues/new/choose), and we
-would be happy to incorporate them.
+any suggestions, please feel free to open an issue, and we would be happy to incorporate them.

    - File a new manuscript ([link](https://github.com/bahp/tldh-bbs-review/issues/new?assignees=&labels=Bug%2CNeeds+Triage&projects=&template=issue02.yaml&title=%5BManuscript%5D+%3Ctitle%3E))
    - File a new clinical scoring system ([link](https://github.com/bahp/tldh-bbs-review/issues/new?assignees=&labels=Bug%2CNeeds+Triage&projects=&template=issue03.yaml&title=%5BManuscript%5D+%3Ctitle%3E))